kishanlalchoudhary/Contact-Manager-Application/README.md

 # Contact Manager

 The Contact Manager is a web application created with MERN Stack.
 It enables users to effectively manage and store their contacts.
-The application implements essential features such as adding, deleting, editing, and searching contacts to provide a comprehensive contact management solution.

 ## Features